The-OpenROAD-Project/OpenROAD/docs/contrib/Metrics.md

 make [clean_metadata] metadata
 ```

-If the command above yields any error message, please review them to
+If the command above yields any error message, please review to
 make sure the change in metrics is expected and justifiable.
 If so,
 proceed to the next section to update the "golden" reference.

 ## Update process

-The update of the reference files is mandatory if the metrics got worse
+Update of the reference files is mandatory if any metrics became worse
 than the values limited by the `rules.json` (see previous
 section on how to perform the check).
-Also it is a good idea to update
+Also, it is a good idea to update
-the "golden" files if your changed improved a metric to ensure that
+the "golden" files if your changes have improved a metric, to ensure that
 the improvement will not be lost in the future.

 To update all the reference files: